akka/akka/akka-docs/java/futures.rst

 Introduction
 ------------

-In Scala, a `Future <http://en.wikipedia.org/wiki/Futures_and_promises>`_ is a data structure used to retrieve the result of some concurrent operation.
+In the Scala Standard Library, a `Future <http://en.wikipedia.org/wiki/Futures_and_promises>`_ is a data structure used to retrieve the result of some concurrent operation.
 This result can be accessed synchronously (blocking) or asynchronously (non-blocking).
 To be able to use this from Java, Akka provides a java friendly interface in ``akka.dispatch.Futures``.